 We want to know if you have been affected by, or witnessed, an incident of discrimination.

 Knowing what happens can help us understand the issues that people are facing and develop strategies to stop them happening again.

 - Discrimination by Devon County Council staff, members or services

 If you experience discrimination by a Devon County Council service you can make a formal complaint (if you are a service user or member of the public) using the Council’s complaints process, or use the Council’s grievance procedure (if you are a member of staff).
 This includes services that the County Council commissions or runs in partnership with other organisations.
 Please make it clear that your complaint is about discrimination, and the type of discrimination (for example, racist or homophobic).

 Please complete a Discriminatory Incident Report Form.
 You can use this form to report incidents that have affected you or others.
 You can do this anonymously if you wish.
 Information is used for monitoring purposes and general recommendations for employment or service improvements may be made, for example, if there is a pattern of incidents.
 Care is taken so that individuals will not be identified in any monitoring reports, therefore this process does not directly resolve incidents but provides individuals an opportunity to ‘speak up’.
 You can also use the form to seek further guidance and signposting to sources of support or complaints procedures.

 You can post the form to the Corporate Equality Officer at the following address: County Hall, Topsham Road, Exeter EX2 4QD.
 You can also submit the online version of the leaflet below by emailing it to firstname.lastname@example.org.
 Please note that the Corporate Equality Officer:

-- does not investigate complaints, but may provide advice to officers managing the investigation process
+- does not investigate complaints, but can provide advice to officers managing the investigation process.

 is a national helpline that advises and assists individuals on issues relating to equality and human rights.
 Contact them if you have a complaint about a service or employer and need support.